PeterAlabaster/odoo-dbtoolkit-gtk3/README.md

 ## Screenshot
 ![preview-of-toolkit](./screenshot.png)
 ## Roadmap
-- Some gtk output tidyup, output is scuffed when we have multiple columns, and has no scrollbar.
+- Some gtk output tidyup, output is scuffed when we have multiple columns.
+- Output scrollwindow automatic expanding & contracting on content fill/removal.
 - Secure password storage in `~/.dbtoolkit.toml`?
-- Db drop/backup buttons should try to kick all active postgres sessions on the db
 - Extend field getter to show more useful information

 ## References